 - 1L Water

-Toppings of your choice (Please see the ingredients section)
+Toppings of your choice (See: the ingredients section)

 - Prepare toppings: Pick some toppings you like and prepare.